monicaalyssa/movie-api/README.md

 Works alongside JWT authentication for authentication and authorization between endpoints on the web server.

 ### Bcrypt
-Secure login authentication to hash user's usernames and password.
+Secure login authentication to hash users' passwords for sceure authentication.

 ##
 [Back to top](#top)